 In their revised forecasts, Savills expect the South East to continue experiencing above average growth as London maintains a slow recovery.

-On top of that, research by Hamptons has shown that the cost of renting in the South East has increased by 10.6% – bad news perhaps for tenants but a signpost of the above average performance that the South East is experiencing.
+On top of that, research by Hamptons has shown that the cost of renting in the South East has increased by 10.6% – a signpost of the above average performance that the South East is experiencing.

 This is mainly due to the amenities that many towns and cities in the South East are building – meeting the increasing demand from an ambitious workforce with higher earnings looking for homes near the workplace.